NREL/EnergyPlus/design/FY2024/NFP-Space Sizing and HVAC-Part4.md

 ## Approach ##
 ### Sizing
-* Currently zone sizing is independent of space sizing, essentially sizing all zone equipment to the coincident space peak.
-A new input will be added to Sizing:Zone to allow zone sizing using the non-coincident space peaks.
+A new input will be added to Sizing:Zone to allow zone sizing using the non-coincident space peaks or the coincident peak.

+Space sizing is an actual heat balance on each space.
+Currently zone sizing is an actual heat balance on each zone (as a whole) although some of the components for the zone heat balance are sums across the spaces (even when space heat balance is off). e.g. internal gains.
+The current zone sizing calculations will be used to calculate the coincident zone sizing using the combined spaces.

+For the non-coincident zone sizing, the individual space peaks will be summed and other values (such as outdoor temperature) will be averaged.

+When space sizing is active, sizing results are reported in the table output for both spaces and zones.
+There will be no change here.

+When space sizing is active, a new spssz output file will be generated, similar to the existing zsz output.
+This will require a new field in the OutputControl:Files object.

 ### HVAC
 * Calculate return flows at the Space level.
 Currently, space return nodes can be specified, but there is no flow assigned to them.
 All return flow is lumped at the zone level.